BBX Capital (NYSE:BBX) Cut to “D+” at TheStreet

-TheStreet lowered shares of BBX Capital (NYSE:BBX) from a c rating to a d+ rating in a research note published on Friday, TheStreetRatingsTable reports.
+TheStreet downgraded shares of BBX Capital (NYSE:BBX) from a c rating to a d+ rating in a report issued on Friday morning, TheStreetRatingsTable reports.

-A number of other brokerages also recently commented on BBX.
-Sidoti decreased their price objective on shares of BBX Capital from $7.00 to $6.00 and set a buy rating for the company in a research report on Tuesday, May 12th.
-Zacks Investment Research downgraded BBX Capital from a buy rating to a hold rating in a research report on Tuesday, May 12th.
-Finally, B. Riley dropped their price objective on BBX Capital from $8.00 to $7.00 and set a buy rating on the stock in a research note on Wednesday, May 13th.
+A number of other research analysts have also weighed in on BBX.
+Zacks Investment Research lowered shares of BBX Capital from a buy rating to a hold rating in a research note on Tuesday, May 12th.
+Sidoti reduced their target price on shares of BBX Capital from $7.00 to $6.00 and set a buy rating for the company in a research report on Tuesday, May 12th.
+Finally, B. Riley cut their price objective on shares of BBX Capital from $8.00 to $7.00 and set a buy rating for the company in a research report on Wednesday, May 13th.

 BBX Capital Corporation, formerly known as BFC Financial Corporation, is a private equity and venture capital firm specializing in investments and acquisitions of middle market companies.
 The firm also invests in mergers and acquisition, add-on acquisitions, divestiture, taking public companies private and private companies public, leveraged buyout, partnership, recapitalization, and restructuring.